WHAT IS YOUR FAT%?

 Did you know that losing weight on a typical low calorie diet may actually be burning away muscle, not fat?
 Studies have shown that fat loss on a low calorie diet might only make up just over half of the total weight loss.
 Muscle loss means you will have fewer mitochondria to burn energy and a lower metabolic rate, making it all too easy for rebound weight gain to occur.

-Book a consultation for Bio-Impedance Analysis test (BIA) using the latest BodyStat1500 to achieve an accurate assessment of your body composition including muscle mass, body fat, and fluid levels and to monitor your weight loss.
+Book a consultation for Bio-Impedance Analysis test (BIA) to achieve an accurate assessment of your body composition including muscle mass, body fat, and fluid levels and to monitor your weight loss.

 Your progress will be monitored and results charted over time allowing you to ‘see’ as well as feel your health improvement.